flaviodelgrosso/fastify-forge/README.md

 ### 2. Start the Fastify server

 Running development server is pretty straightforward.
-It uses [tsx](https://www.npmjs.com/package/tsx), the easiest way to run Typescript in Node.js.
+It uses just Node.js with the latest TypeScript configuration support.
+You need Node v23.x, check `tsconfig.json` for details.
 Just run the following command in watch mode:

 ```sh
 pnpm dev